People love top 10 lists, and for decades a South Florida scientist has obliged by listing the best beaches in Florida and the US.

 Grayton Beach State Park, Panhandle

-In 2020, Grayton Beach State Park in the Florida Panhandle was named the #1 beach in the US.
-This beach was ranked No. 3 in 2019, and also won the No. 1 spot back in 1994.
+In 2020, Grayton Beach State Park in the Florida Panhandle was named the #1 beach in the US, No. 3 in 2019 and also won the No. 1 spot back in 1994.
 Dr. Beach can only write about this beach in extreme superlatives: “The sugar-white sand is pure as the driven snow, the emerald green water is perfectly clean and clear and beach development has been restrained so big sand dunes still dominate the landscape.”

 Past winners among best beaches in Florida